Our vision, priorities and pledges

-Priority 4: Help people to help themselves while always protecting our most vulnerable children and adults
+Priority four: Help people to help themselves while always protecting our most vulnerable children and adults

-By 2020 over 80% of the Council’s budget will be spent on protecting those most vulnerable in our society whether that be children without a home, people with disabilities or older people who need help in their later years.
-While only a relatively small proportion of people use these services they are incredibly important for those that do, allowing them to live life.
+By 2020, we will spend over 80% of our budget on protecting the most vulnerable people in the borough.
+These vulnerable people might be children without a home, people with disabilities or older people who need help in their later years.
+While only a relatively small number of people use these services, they are incredibly important for those that do.

-Pledge 20.
-Increase the number of foster carers in Swindon so that every ‘child looked after’ who should be, is placed in their home borough.
+Increase the number of foster carers in Swindon so that every ‘child looked after’ is placed in their home borough when they should be.

-Pledge 21.
-Ensure that there is a partnership approach to early prevention and intervention across Swindon so that more children and families are supported early, including through the Troubled Families Programme, to prevent escalation to statutory social care.
+Ensure there is a partnership approach to early prevention and intervention across Swindon.
+This is so that more children and families are supported early, including through the Troubled Families Programme, to prevent escalation to statutory social care.

-Pledge 24.
-Increase the number of organisations in Swindon working to achieve ‘Dementia Friendly’ Town Status for Swindon and ensure annual accreditation.
+Increase the number of organisations in Swindon working to achieve ‘Dementia Friendly’ town status for Swindon and ensure annual accreditation.

-Pledge 25.
-Work collaboratively with stakeholders to ensure the level of children in Swindon with excess weight is no higher than the England average.
+Work collaboratively with stakeholders to ensure the number of children in Swindon with excess weight is no higher than the England average.

-Pledge 26.
-To prevent homelessness where possible using additional measures including the temporary winter housing provision and enabling a day centre to prevent rough sleepers from returning to the streets.
+To prevent homelessness wherever possible, including using additional measures such as the temporary winter housing provision and offering a day centre to prevent rough sleepers from returning to the streets.